FEUP-LDTS-2023/project-l02gr01/docs/README.md

 ---

-We also applied the Singleton to the Game class.
+We also applied the Singleton to the Game class, to guarantee that there is only one Game running at a time.

 In the rest of the project, we tried to follow the SOLID principles, making use of polimorphism and other good practices.
 However, there are still some code smells.